janimattiellonen/discgolf-diary/Road to Tyyni.md

 Main focus should be put on field practise and putting, rather than playing casual rounds.

+## Tyyni Disc setup

+The following discs should be in the bag:

+- Orange Teebird
+- Green Teebird
+- Teebird 3
+- Valkyrie
+- Sidewinder
+- Leopard3
+- TL3 (Fraktio logo)
+- TL3
+- PA1
+- 2 PA3
+- 2 Mako3
+- 2 Roc3 (orange and Punisher)

 ## Current focus

 - practise putting, every week should contain at least one session of putting practise